We enforce your right to reimbursement and compensation in the event of flight delays and cancellations!

 What is the difference between a compensation and a ticket refund?

-Flight cancellations, delays, overbookings and missed connections regularly inconvenience passengers.
+Flight cancellations, boarding denial, delays, overbookings and missed connections regularly inconvenience passengers.
 If the airline itself caused the problem, you as a passenger may be entitled to compensation if the problem flight is covered by the EU Passenger Rights Regulation.
 Compensation under EU law is, so to speak, compensation for passengers due to the time lost and the inconvenience caused.

 A ticket refund is the repayment of the ticket price.
 If a flight is cancelled without replacement or the flight times are postponed considerably, the airline must refund your money.
 Incidentally, in some instances you may be entitled to both a ticket refund and compensation in the event of a flight cancellation.